-In April of this year, I was diagnosed with MS. Research has shown that exercising on a regular basis reduces the number of attacks or lesions for MS patients, so exercising is incredibly important.
+In April of 2018, I was diagnosed with MS. Research has shown that exercising on a regular basis reduces the number of attacks or lesions for MS patients, so exercising is incredibly important.
 I joined NACF a month or so after my diagnosis and have regained balance, coordination, and strength that I lost at the beginning of 2018 due to MS symptoms.
 Wrestling with my kids would be a lot harder right now if it weren’t for NACF.

 I would definitely recommend NACF.
 They prioritize form and safety over reps and weight.
 They also help create a fun and easy going atmosphere while also pushing people to be their best self.
 I truly believe the coaches care about me as a person and not as a means to make money.

 I have regularly lifted weights since I was 15 years old, however, I hated cardio and always neglected cardio as part of my regular workout routine.
 I am now 40 years old and have been at North Ankeny Crossfit for over 4 years.
 In my opinion, Crossfit has the perfect balance of strength, cardio and agility in all workouts, which not only improves your fitness, but challenges you in every workout.
 NACF coaches are amazing and have definitely had a profound positive impact on my life.
 NACF will take your body and mind places you never thought you could go.
 If you are committed, willing to get dirty and do the work, you will see positive changes in your physical and mental fitness which allow you to do things you might have thought were impossible only months or years before.
 NACF coaches and members are great, extremely welcoming and you instantly feel welcomed whether you are a beginner or seasoned Crossfit veteran.
 I highly recommend NACF to anyone looking to improve their physical and mental fitness!